 Minimum devices per purchase

 Most AV companies charge more money per month for more device installations.
 However, each offers several device installations for the base price.
 You can normallinstall the software on multiple devices with one subscription.
-If you need to cover multiple devices while saving money, two AV tools are standout options:
+If you need to cover multiple devices while saving money, this AV tool is a good option:

 Those looking to cover multiple devices may be better served with one of these options, all of which also have good test results.